shorepine/alles/README.md

    * noise
    * PCM, reading from a baked-in buffer of percussive and misc samples
    * karplus-strong string with adjustable feedback (can have up to 2 per synth)
-   * FM, using a DX7 simulation, with support for DX7 patches and 1000 presets
+   * FM, using a DX7 simulation, with support for DX7 patches and 1000 presets (1 per synth)
  * Biquad low-pass filter with cutoff and resonance at the last stage
  * Oscillators can be specified by frequency in floating point or midi note
  * Each oscillator has a dedicated ADSR VCA, which can modify any combination of amplitude, frequency, duty, filter cutoff or resonance